Scanning Six Ways to Find Stocks of Interest

 What Does This Stock Scanner Do?

 People use stock “filters” and “scanners” in an attempt to buy early when a stock is surging, starting a new trend, or undergoing a price reversal.
 Those are the bottom line purposes of most people who use scanners.
-The bottom line purpose of this scanner is to help you do precisely that--to find stocks that are just beginning a new trend.
+The bottom line purpose of this scanner is to help you do precisely that–to find stocks that are just beginning a new trend.
 It scans thousands of stocks using 6 different moving average crossover systems having a variety of sensitivity levels, looking for crossover events in either direction.
-It generates an alert for each crossover, names the stock and gives its symbol, identifies the moving averages involved in the crossover, identifies the direction of the crossover, looks for volume surges, gives price and volume surge information, and provides a Relative Strength (RSI) measurement.
+It generates an alert for each crossover, names the stock, gives its symbol, identifies the moving averages involved in the crossover, identifies the direction of the crossover, looks for volume surges, and gives price and volume surge information.
+We scan thousands of stocks using the following alert generators.

-the 7x13 dual MA system (the 7-day MA crossing over the 13-day MA with a surge in volume),
+5×50 dual MA system, (the 5-day MA crossing over the 50-day MA with a volume surge),

-The scanner’s systems form a tightly woven detection “net” that should be able to detect any emerging trend at an early stage of development.
-The trader can therefore be alerted to the existence of an emerging trend by the more sensitive systems and can review the stock immediately to see if it makes sense to take a position.
+The scanner’s systems form a detection “net” that should be able to detect any emerging trend at an early stage of development.
+The trader can therefore be alerted to the existence of an emerging trend by the more sensitive systems and he or she can review the stock immediately to see if it makes sense to take a position.
 Alternatively, the trader may opt to wait for the stock to register on another system with which he or she is more comfortable and evaluate or re-evaluate it then.
 Obviously, a stock beginning a trend will eventually register on all of these systems at one time or another as the trend develops.

 Top stock traders monitor a large “watch list.”
 The Stock-Scanner can be a great tool in helping a person create such a list.
 When a signal is generated and the stock chart is reviewed, it may be obvious that an immediate purchase or sale is appropriate.
 If not, the stock can be put on the “watch list” and monitored for a “trigger event” or some subsequent surge in price or volume that convinces you that it is time to act.
 In other words, Stock-Scanner can not only find stocks calling for immediate action, but it can also be a useful tool in building a watch list of stocks “on the verge.”
 It can “feed” a final stage “watch list” with likely candidates.
 It covers a large number of stocks, saves considerable time, and adds discipline to the search for investment candidates.